Fbada006/CoinTicker/README.md

    and then querying it to display the data since that is the source of truth.
 This means the app is a few seconds slower as opposed to when pagination is used.
 Through the use of Kotlin Flow and Jetpack Compose's `LazyColumn`, this has been more or less mitigated and the user interface is smooth.
-2. Another challenge in the app has been how to handle the favorite feature from the main list while at the same time providing a smooth user experience.
-One of the things I did was refresh the entire list once the favorite button was clicked for an item but the list appeared to jump.
-This forced a rethink where I solved it by working on a background thread to save the favorite in the db then update the list in memory once the favorite operation is completed, which triggers a recomposition of the list in a smooth way.

 ```